-Students who major in history explore the people, institutions and cultures of those who came before us.
-The study of the past is deeply connected to the present, and it gives students powerful tools for understanding and engaging a wide range of modern issues, debates and questions.
-Moreover, studying History teaches valuable practical skills—critical, argumentation, writing and more—that lead to success in a variety of careers fields.
+Students who major in history explore the people, institutions, and cultures of those who came before us.
+The study of the past is deeply connected to the present, and it gives students powerful tools for understanding and engaging a wide range of modern issues, debates, and questions.
+Moreover, studying history teaches valuable practical skills—critical, argumentation, writing, and more—that lead to success in a variety of career fields.

 Admission into the Major

 Students are expected to formally declare a major no later than the fourth semester of full-time enrollment (or at 61 semester hours for transfer students).
 Students can declare a major by completing the Change of Major/Minor Application online under the Student tab of myBama.

 The Department of History offers a range of opportunities for undergraduate research, including a capstone research seminar.
 We offer a seminar and internships in public history, a student leadership program (the Peer Mentors), a study-abroad program (UA at Oxford), and a range of scholarships.
 The department also sponsors a History Club that is open to all students, as well as a chapter of Phi Alpha Theta, the national history honorary society.

 Students earning the bachelor of arts (BA) degree with a major in history must complete all University, College and departmental degree requirements.
 Students can take a selection of the following courses in order to fulfill the requirements for the history major.
 In addition, students must fulfill all general education requirements, as well as requirements for an approved minor and other sufficient credits for a minimum of 120 applicable semester hours.

 |Majors must take 12 hours in the following introductory surveys; must consist of one sequence, and include at least 3 hours from HY 101-108 and 3 hours from HY 111-118:||12|

 |Western Civ To 1648|

 |Honors Am Civ to 1865|